 Rebecca W. Brendel, M.D., J.D

-Rebecca Weintraub Brendel M.D., J.D., is President of the American Psychiatric Association (APA).
+Rebecca Weintraub Brendel M.D., J.D., is Immediate Past President of the American Psychiatric Association (APA).

 Dr. Brendel is Director of the Master of Bioethics Program and Associate Director of the Center for Bioethics at Harvard Medical School.
 She bases her clinical and forensic psychiatry practice at Massachusetts General Hospital, where she is Director of Law and Ethics at the Center for Law, Brain, and Behavior.
 She is Associate Professor of Psychiatry at Harvard Medical School.
 Dr. Brendel is also admitted to the Massachusetts Bar.
 She is past Medical Director of the One Fund Center for Boston Marathon bombing survivors at Massachusetts General Hospital and past Clinical Director of the Red Sox Foundation and Massachusetts General Hospital Home Base Program for returning veterans and their families.